-Just about everyone has a few obvious brown spots on their skin.
-Age spots, freckles, and various birthmarks are just a few of the commonly known marks generally referred to as lesions.
-Although most brown spots are easily ignored, many are quite conspicuous and can be detract from your skin’s natural beauty.
+Birthmarks, age spots, brown spots an freckles are just a few of the commonly known marks generally referred to as pigmented lesions.
 Removal of pigmented lesions are performed by Dr. DeEtta Gray for patients from Bellevue, Redmond, Kirkland, Seattle and throughout the Northwest.
+Birthmarks and most brown spots are easily ignored, many are quite conspicuous and can be detract from your skin’s natural beauty.

 What Causes These Unwanted Pigmented Lesions?